na-na-hi/renget/archive/oaicards.md

 Another good way to write a greeting is to end on a question.
 This one's a little tricky though since if the question is too vague or polite like `How can I help you today, Master?` the AI will fall back on its assistant persona and ask too many questions, insisting on assisting you.
 Some of my own bots are victims of the too-curious syndrome.
 An easier alternative is for them to take action in the dialogue, `Come on, what are you waiting for?
 Let's get going!`.

+**Clarity and direction**

+**Open ended:**
+>*Returning home from work, Sakura greets you at the door.* Welcome home Onii-chan!
+I missed you so much! *She jumps on her tiptoes and pulls you in for a hug.*

+A simple open ended greeting.
+It sets the location: your home, characters: Sakura, (You), a little bit of her personality: cute imouto.
+A greeting of this kind has the advantage of giving the user the freedom to do whatever they want.

+`Sakura, I brought cake!
+Let's eat while we watch something together.
+Isn't MagicalCure's special supposed to air tonight?`

+`Did you do your homework Sakura?`

+`Phew, I'm tired.
+I could really use a massage from my adorable little sister…`

+This kind of greeting also has the disadvantage of being restrictive for unimaginative individuals.

+`What do you want to do today, Sakura?`

+`I'm home, how was your day?`

+Messages like this will get you the same set of responses that your particular model likes to do.

+**Set scenario:**
+>*The scent of something burning wafts through the air, and the sound of fumbling is heard from the kitchen.
+Quickly rushing to the kitchen, you see a mess.
+Flour, eggs, and sticks of butter are all scattered around the table and on the floor.*`
+>Ah Onii-chan! *Sakura stands in front of the oven wearing mittens on her hand.
+Smoke from the oven has completely filled the room.* Help me Onii-chan!!

+Setting: your kitchen, characters: Sakura, (You)
+The above greeting demands an immediate response.
+The user must chose to either help Sakura, or be a faggot monster.
+Attempting to move the scene to something else will be met with resistance, which can be fun in and of itself.

+`Man what a day at work.
+The new intern is a real piece of shit, you hear me Sakura?`

+`Onii-chan, now's not the time!!
+Help me out here!`

 A greeting should ideally explain the setting to the user and include at least one dialogue.
 Here are a few good greetings that I've compiled:
 [Reina](https://booru.plus/+pygmalion1335#q=reina&c=azayg86p), [Chiharu](https://booru.plus/+pygmalion85#q=chiharu&c=azaqmsdn), [Rory](https://www.characterhub.org/characters/cutenotlewd/Rory), [Elaina](https://www.characterhub.org/characters/9f83c081/Elaina).